kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 ## Objective

-OVHcloud offers several deployment modes for its service, like with les [Compute instances](/links/public-cloud/compute), [S3 Object Storage](/links/public-cloud/object-storage), [Containers & Orchestration](/links/public-cloud/kubernetes), each tailored to specific needs regarding resilience, availability, performance, and latency.
-This document provides a detailed explanation of the characteristics of the characteristics of each deployment mode (1-AZ, 3-AZ, Local Zones), explaining the benefits and limitations of each.
+OVHcloud offers several deployment models to meet different needs in terms of resilience, availability, performance and latency.
+This guide provides an overview of the main features of the deployment options available: 1-AZ, 3-AZ and Local Zones.
+It details their specific features, benefits and limitations to help you make the best strategic choices for your cloud deployments.

 By offering a clear and detailed comparison, this guide will enable users to make an informed decision based on their specific priorities, whether it's ensuring high availability for critical applications, minimizing costs while providing fault tolerance, or meeting local compliance and ultra-low latency requirements.